iric-soft/km/README.rst

 This tool was developed to identify and quantify the occurence of single nucleotide variants, insertions, deletions and duplications in RNA-seq data.
 Contrary to most tools that try to report all variants in a complete genome, here we instead propose to focus the analysis on small regions of interest.

-Given a reference sequence of interest (typically a few hundred base pairs) around a known or suspected mutation in a gene of interest, all possible sequences that can be be created between the two end k-mers according to the sequenced reads will be reported.
+Given a reference sequence (typically a few hundred base pairs) around a known or suspected mutation in a gene of interest, all possible sequences that can be be created between the two end k-mers according to the sequenced reads will be reported.
 A ratio of variant allele vs WT will be computed for each possible sequence constructed.

 -------------
 Requirements: